 A garden walk introduced neighbors to fantastic back yards in our area.

 Numerous residents were engaged through thank-you notes and condolence cards.
-Jo met many residents in person as she contacted them on foot door to door.
+Your President, Jo Fox, met many residents in person as she contacted them on foot, going door to door.
 Responses to all of these efforts were extremely positive with offers to help on projects or events.

 It was gratifying to have business owners and individuals support our efforts with generous dollar contributions.